wunused/site/content/posts/_joern-developer-notes.md

 hacking on it when I need to enhance its existing features.

 This post is a collection of notes from working on Joern (DISCLAIMER: I am not a Joern maintainer).
-It is written primarily for my collaborators and me to reference.
+It is written primarily for collaborators and myself to reference.

 Official Joern resources are the authoritative sources of information.
 The